 You can see here that the disc sections are pink, light blue, and yellow.

 The crystal is unusual in that is is quite tall, and totally flat on its anterior surface.
 Many traditional seconds hands are gently curved back toward the dial at the distal end, which allows a crystal that is curved at its periphery.
 The curve of seconds hand allows it to clear the curved crystal.
 Well, the seconds disc on this watch is totally flat, has no curve, and needed a taller crystal for clearance.

 Fun watch.
 It comes also in a larger size.
 See this page.
 There is also a blue Color Flicks; same idea, but dial and disc sections in various shades and/or hues of blue.
-There is even one in brown/beige tones, with a gold case, which I think is super ugly.
+There is even one in brown/beige tones, with a gold case.

 Thank you for reading.